 And finally Bates knows.
 In an episode that saw a couple storylines come to a head and introduced two new characters, Downton Abbey’s fourth episode (for America) showed that the more things change the more they stay the same.
-In the middle of season four, it has become clear that Downton Abbey has left a lot of the hijinks and banter in the past in exchange for even more plot and melodrama.
+And in the middle of season 4 it has become clear that Downton Abbey has left a lot of the hijinks and banter in the past in exchange for even more plot and melodrama.